unrealwork/atsd-use-cases/HawaiiGasPrices/README.md

 ![Figure 12](Images/Figure12.png)

-Your customized outputted graph should look something like this:
+Your customized graph should look something like this:

 ![Figure 13](Images/Figure13.png)